Click the images to see them larger above!

 It was so frustrating for Lexy because she knew something wasn't right, but she had a difficult time getting a doctor to take her seriously.
 Cece would be up for hours at night screaming that her stomach and legs hurt.
 She even had a limp.
 Finally, Lexy took Cece to a new pediatrician in June 2018 and they were quickly referred to hematology.

 From there, everything happened quickly until Cece was diagnosed with acute lymphoblastic leukemia on June 26, 2018.
-Cece started treatment immediately, and now at age 5 she’s receiving treatment once a month for her long-term maintenance care as well as daily and weekly chemotherapy medications.
+Cece started treatment immediately, and at age 5 she received treatment once a month for her long-term maintenance care as well as daily and weekly chemotherapy medications.
+In August 2020, she finished her chemotherapy treatment and her family is ecstatic about it.

 She is her parents’ hero because she does so many things she doesn’t want to do.
 She always pushes through and is so strong and brave.
 If her parents ever don’t want to do something, they always remind themselves of Cece’s bravery.